Subterranean Terror — Tremors

 The basement scene was technically the last intended miniature shoot; when Tremors was shown in its rough workprint for the studio, Universal executives were enthusiastic about the creature effects — to the point where they authorized an additional budget to increase the creature effects shots.
 “In the rough cut, the creature had been shown only obliquely in many instances,” Robert Skotak recalled, “its presence suggested by moving clouds of dust and rumblings and windows shattering.
 Now the idea was to go in and add another 16 or 18 shots to flesh it out.
 This time we decided to shoot indoors because it was now late into August and the days were getting too short to shoot outside.”
 Unlike the ‘phase one’ miniatures, the ‘phase two’ ones would be shot in artificial light. despite concerns, the Skotak brothers achieved perfect matches with the live-action footage.
 Among the sequences was the shot where the Graboid is seen circling the boulder on which Rhonda, Val, and Earl are confined.
 “Ron felt that he needed to establish at least a couple of shots where you saw a shape come out of the sand and then go back down again,” Robert Skotak said.
 “He felt he needed that to sell the idea — a down-angle of it coming out and then the hole filling up after itself.”
 A mixture of fuller’s earth and colored microballoons was used to simulate the sand and the environment.

 A featureless 1:8th scale puppet was built by ADI and maneuvered from below through crescent-shaped slots cut into the set.
 “On both sides of the crescent there were chambers,” Robert Skotak said, “like drawers — full of microballoons and fuller’s earth, and as the creature rose up the hill in its path, someone on either side would be feeding in new soil mixture to bring the level back up to normal as it dove down at the far end.”
 Air lines eased the creature’s traveling.
-An additional shot of the Graboid rearing its head to grab the shovel was achieved with the hand puppet.
+An additional shot of the Graboid rearing its head to snatch the shovel was achieved with the hand puppet.

 “The whole second batch of shots were here and there shots, rather than whole sequences,” Skotak continues.
 “They were spread throughout the film — little things that revealed the creature in action.
 We did a couple of burst-ups against the sky — just shots of the creature going up and then back down.
 There was a scene in a lot between the general store and the trailer where the creature breaks out and kicks a bunch of timber in the air.
 Also superfast traveling shots across the yard in pursuit.
 We did a shot of the creature jamming the underside of the trailer, as well as one where it is shaking the house underneath.
 There was a scene where the characters are pulling the bomb across the yard and the creature comes up and grabs the bomb, so we had to make a miniature bomb with a smoking fuse.
 We also did a POV from the rooftop where the creature is heading towards the survivalists’ house and it comes up out of the ground and keeps on going across the landscape.
 That one was also done in eighth scale, which made it difficult because we found it was harder to get the nuances of the set dressing at that scale.
 We put heating elements under the camera on that shot so that we could get a telephoto effect — a mirage-like shimmer.”